manticoresoftware/manticoresearch-php/docs/indices.md

 `body` require presence of `columns`  array for RT and PQ indexes where keys are the column names.
 Each column requires a  `type` defined.
 `text` type support 'indexed' and 'stored' options.
-Index settings can be set in `options` parameter.
+Index settings can be set in `settings` parameter.
 By default, the index type is Real-Time.
 For PQ or distributed indexes, the options must contain a `type` property.

         $params = [